Mark 11:20-33 Comments by Stephen Ricker

 * "In the morning" -the Tuesday before Passover.

-* A time line of this week is as follows.
+* A time line of this week.

 >Where were they going?